CR-8/schoolManagementSystem/readme.md

 - All required fields are validated
 - Latitude and longitude must be valid numbers
-- Input sanitization prevents SQL injection

 ## 🐛 Known Issues

-- Table name mismatch: Ensure your database table is named `schoolsTable`
+- Table name mismatch: Ensure your database table is named `schools`
-- Route order: Specific routes must come before generic ones
+- Route order: Specific routes must come before generic ones as `/schools`

-## 📝 License

-This project is licensed under the MIT License.

-## 👥 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## 📞 Support

-For issues and questions, please create an issue in the repository.